Smoke & Carbon Monoxide Detectors - Big Protection For A Small Price!

 What happens when the smoke detectors sounds its alarm?

 Make sure everyone knows what your smoke detector sounds like.
-Plan at least two ways out form each room... especially the bedrooms.
+Plan at least two ways out from each room... especially the bedrooms.
 Set a place to meet outside your home so you'll know everyone is out.
 Have everyone practice the plan at least twice a year.
 In case of a real fire, get out of the building immediately.
-Once at the meeting place, have one person go to a neighbors phone to call 911.
-The the dispatcher your name and address and the exact location of anyone who is still in the building.
+Once at the meeting place, have one person go to a neighbors to call 911.
+Tell the dispatcher your name and address and the exact location of anyone who is still in the building.
 Stay on the phone until you have answered all the dispatchers questions.

 What is Carbon Monoxide?